Niloofar-Sh/EGFR_MAPK/README.md

 The bond graph model of the EGFR pathway along with the parameter estimation is available in: EGFR_MAPK/EGF.

-The bond graph model of the MAPK cascade along with its dependencies is available in: EGFR_MAPK/MAPK.
+The bond graph model of the MAPK cascade along with its dependencies is available in: EGFR_MAPK/MAPK cascade.

 To run the models you need to first install BondGraphTools, and then download and save the required ontologies as .csv files: